Maha means great.

 These energies are acting upon us, via an unlimited variety of combinations, just as the eye requiring various light to see or the ear requiring many vibrations to hear.

 We are always conditioned by nature’s energy, in one way or another, whether we like it or not.
 In other words, it is always found, under the present circumstances, that our superior energy of consciousness is limited, constrained, or conditioned by the inferior energy of nature, subtle or gross, mental or physical.
 Therefore, it is clear there are two energies involved, that of the observer or seer and that of the observed.
 The former is naturally dissatisfied with his freedom being subservient or limited to the latter--- a materially conditioned existence!
-That is the difference between spirit and matter.
+That dissatisfaction is the difference between spiritual conscious and the material mind.

 According to the Bhagavad-gita, as we undoubtedly feel our existence being thus conditioned by material nature, we conclude that the one who sees, or the self, is spiritual, and the senses as well as the objects of perception are material.
 Again, the spiritual quality of the seer, the self, is manifested in our dissatisfaction with the limited state of materially conditioned existence.
 This illustrates the difference between spirit and matter, or the superior and inferior energies.